 Bowel obstruction continues to be one of the most common intra-abdominal problems faced by general surgeons.
 In a 2010 global burden of disease study, bowel obstruction and ileus were responsible for 2.1 deaths, 54 years of life lost, and 54 disability-adjusted life-years per 100,000 population, respectively, second only to peptic ulcer disease for all abdominal conditions for each of these parameters.2 Independent of the underlying etiology, bowel obstruction remains a major cause of morbidity and mortality.
 Early recognition and aggressive treatment are crucial in preventing irreversible ischemia and transmural necrosis, thereby decreasing mortality and long-term morbidity.
 Despite multiple recent advances in diagnostic imaging and marked advances in our treatment armamentarium, intestinal obstruction will remain a significant surgical problem given the lack of treatment options to manage adhesions, hernias, and malignancies.

 Mechanical Bowel Obstruction

 Mechanical bowel obstruction is defined as a physical narrowing or occlusion of the intestinal lumen.
 This blockage may be intrinsic or extrinsic to the wall of the intestine or secondary to luminal obstruction arising from intraluminal contents (eg, an intraluminal gallstone or other foreign body) (Table 38-1).
-Partial obstruction implies that the intestinal lumen is narrowed, and some intestinal content can ...
+Partial obstruction implies that the intestinal lumen is narrowed, and some ...